How to make WWII model furniture.

 candy floss sticks, straws or similar material

-To make the cabinets you will first need to measure the width of your bomb shelter.
-This will make it easier to decide how wide you want your cabinets to be.
+To make the cabinets you will first need to measure the width of the bomb shelter.
+This will make it easier to decide how wide you want the cabinets to be.
 Two cabinets should be sufficient to create the effect of being authentic as shown above.

-Once you have decided on the width of your cabinets you will need to find or make a box the correct size.
+Once you have decided on the width of the cabinets you will need to find or make a box the correct size.
 Boxes are really easy to make.

 Take a piece of card and mark it out as shown above.